MicrowaveDev/Awesome-Media/README.md

 }, 1000);
 ```

-Then manual upload audio to application (currently not implemented)
+Then manual upload audio to application

 ## TODO: